How to prevent vial coring

 There are various steps which you can take to reduce the risk of vial coring:

-• After puncturing the cap of a new vial the first time you use it, it is generally advisable to reinsert the needle through the same hole for subsequent injections.
+• After puncturing the cap of a new vial the first time you use it, it is generally advisable to choose a different insertion site each time you draw.

 • When inserting needles through the vial cap, you can use the 45°-90° puncture technique.
 This involves inserting the needle at a 45–60° angle with the opening of the needle tip facing up (i.e. away from the stopper).
 As the needle enters the vial, a small amount of pressure is applied as you slowly increase the needle to a 90° angle.
 The needle should be at a 90° angle just as the needle bevel passes through the stopper.

-• You can use 45–90° puncture technique both the first time you use the vial and for subsequent injections and you can also do this with both sharp and blunt needles.
+• You can use 45–90° puncture technique both the first time you use the vial and for subsequent injections.
+You can also do this with both sharp and blunt needles.

-• You can check out the video below for a video tutorial on this method.
+• Check out the video below for a step-by-step tutorial on the above method.

 References: